Russian Ground Forces: Equipment

-The missile forces and artillery of the Ground Forces from 2012 to 2020 received over 1,500 units of military equipment - operational-tactical missile systems "Iskander-M", multiple launch rocket systems of the "Tornado" family, self-propelled howitzers "Msta-SM".

 In 2022, there was a shortage of munitions.
 The New York Times reported in an article on 13 September 2023, citing US and European officials, that Russia was managing to overcome the international sanctions and its missile production exceeded pre-war levels.
 It was also reported that Russia now produces more ammunition than the United States and Europe and it can manufacture 200 tanks and two million units of ammunition in a year.
-CNN also reported in September 2023 that the Estonian Defense Ministry claimed that Russia produced ammunition seven times cheaper and eight times faster than Europe.

 According to the Russian Ministry of Defense, the Russian Ground Forces received in 2023 several hundreds of thousands of small arms, new and repaired weapon systems, military vehicles and equipment, artillery systems, air defense systems, and also over a million individual armor protection and equipment means.
 CNN reported on 11 March 2024 that Russia currently produces about 250,000 artillery shells a month or about 3 million a year which is nearly three times the quantity the US and Europe produce for Ukraine.
 A NATO official said that Russia imports ammunition from Iran and North Korea.

-Until the 2022 Russian invasion of Ukraine, there was also a great deal of older equipment in state military store, a practice continued from the Soviet Union.
-But after the invasion larger numbers of older and older armoured fighting vehicles were dispatched to the frontlines.
+Following high equipment losses in Ukraine, Russia has resorted to including low-tech equipment for military use, with the usage of donkeys, horses, and civilian cars being reported on the front by 2025.